 Motor vehicle accidents are common sources of personal injuries in Virginia Beach.
 While it may be easy to prove that the other driver was at fault in some collision cases, like a rear-end collision, others require a more in-depth legal analysis.
 At Cooper Hurley Injury Lawyers, where we focus on these auto accident cases, we know how to interview the police and subpoena the most important proof.
 This can include police dash camera video footage to show just how dangerously the other driver acted.

-If you were injured in a car accident that was not your fault, you should talk to a Virginia Beach car accident attorney.
-An experienced injury lawyer can protect you from insurance companies who take advantage of unrepresented claimants by convincing them to take reduced settlements or to drop their cases entirely.
+If you were injured in a car crash that was not your fault, you should talk to our Virginia Beach lawyers.
+An experienced car injury lawyer can protect you from insurance companies who take advantage of unrepresented claimants by convincing them to take reduced settlements or to drop their cases entirely.

 The dedicated attorneys of Cooper Hurley Injury Lawyers can work with you from day one to analyze your case, determine its full value, and fight for the fair compensation you deserve.
-There may be evidence that will not be available later, so contact a Virginia Beach car accident attorney immediately to pursue the full compensation to which you may be entitled.
+There may be evidence that will not be available later, so contact a Virginia Beach car accident lawyer immediately to pursue the full compensation to which you may be entitled.